Reconstructive Surgery - Page

 Otolaryngology refers to the area of medicine that specializes in ear, nose, throat, head and neck disorders.
 Head and neck reconstructive surgery may be required after a diagnosis and treatment of an oral cancer, major sinus issue, thyroid or skin cancer or correction of congenital abnormalities of the skull, palate or lips.

-More about otolaryngology and reconstructive surgery »
+More about Otolaryngology »

 For people who have been severely injured such as in a car accident, reconstructive surgical techniques can aid in the repair of unappealing lacerations and bone injuries in almost every part of the body.
 Reconstructive plastic surgery techniques can also reduce the appearance of scars for individuals who have been injured.

-learn more about Wound Care »
+More about Wound Care »

 Dr. Rex Moulton-Barrett is a board certified plastic surgeon with expertise in Head and Neck reconstructive surgery and provides surgery for the head, face, ears, nose, jaw, and neck to residents of Oakland and the San Francisco Bay area.